robinrendle/robinrendle.com/src/pages/notes/like-clockwork.md

   - relationship
   - personal
 ---
 A clock arrived one day at our door.
 A special clock.
-But the mechanism inside failed in some obtuse way.
+But the mechanism inside had failed in some way.
 We checked the batteries, examined the little gears, everything looked fine.
 But no tick, no tock.
 The clock was busted.

-After ten minutes trying to figure the dumb thing out, I left the room.
-When I returned to the living room an hour later, there she was; C, surrounded by tiny gears and batteries and screw drivers.
+After ten minutes trying to figure the dumb thing out, I left.
+But returning to the living room an hour later, there she was; C, surrounded by tiny gears and batteries and screw drivers.
 A video was screaming at her about how to repair clocks and she had the largest grin on her face I’ve ever seen.

 She had fixed the tiny motor inside.